xianweics/filemanager-plugin/README.md

 > The global configuration for file manager operation

-- `parallel {Number}`: Use multi-process parallel running to improve the task speed.
+- `parallel {Number}`: Use multi-processes parallel running to improve the task speed.
 Max number of concurrent runs: `os.cpus().length - 1`.
 Default is closing.
 - `log {String}`: Show which information you need during building.
 Default is `all`.